Zia Chishti: Afiniti and unicorn valuations

 In 2005 Chishti founded Afiniti in Washington, D.C., with TRG holding approximately half of the startup's stock.
-Serving as CEO and chairman, Chishti wrote the first draft of Afiniti's software on his dining room table in 2006.
+As CEO and chairman, Chishti wrote the first draft of Afiniti's software on his dining room table in 2006.
 The product uses artificial intelligence to help companies increase call center efficiency.
 Afiniti had a valuation of $1.6 billion by 2017 and was considered a unicorn, which are companies valued at over $1 billion.
-Chishti continued to serve as Afiniti's CEO and chairman of the board, which also included directors such as John W. Snow and José Maria Aznar.
+Chishti continued as Afiniti's CEO and chairman of the board, which also included directors such as John W. Snow and José Maria Aznar.

 By 2017, The Resource Group was operating as an equity vehicle with a number of subsidiaries, for example the offshore company TRG International.
 It primarily invested in "business process outsourcing (BPO) and related technology companies," according to Chishti.
-By 2018, Chishti was a named inventor on around 150 issued patents and had founded three unicorn companies.
 He was awarded the Sitara-e-Imtiaz Award for IT by Pakistani President Mamnoon Hussain in March 2018.
 That April, Chishti was also a recipient of the MIT AI Innovator Award.

 Views on artificial intelligence

-Chishti has been a critic of the "hype" surrounding artificial intelligence, arguing society is headed for another AI winter.
+Chishti has been a critic of the "hype" surrounding artificial intelligence, arguing in 2018 that society is headed for another AI winter.
 He has stated that the benefits of artificial intelligence are evolutionary, rather than revolutionary, and current successful use cases of the technology revolve around the identification of patterns within complex data, including medical image anomaly detection, hydrocarbon detection, consumer behavioral predication and fraud detection.